 The next section describes the U-ACK protocol, which enables nodes in a message-forwarding network to measure the level of service provided by their neighbours.
-By measuring reliability at the message level, a single incentive mechanism can support a wide range of end-to-end services without relays needing to be aware of the details of higher protocol layers [12].
+By measuring dependability at the message level, a single incentive mechanism can support a wide range of end-to-end services without relays needing to be aware of the details of higher protocol layers [12].

 Our protocol uses end-to-end (originator to destination) unforgeable acknowledgements (U-ACKs) that can be verified by relays without establishing a security association with either of the endpoints.
 Unlike a digital signature scheme, relays do not need to share any keys with the originator or destination, or to know their identities.
+U-ACKs are a general mechanism designed to be used in conjunction with an application-specific dependability metric (ASDM) that is a function of the messages sent and the U-ACKs received.

-Section 3 presents a semi-formal proof demonstrating that U-ACKs cannot be forged as long as the underlying cryptographic primitives are secure.
-Section 4 considers possible applications of the protocol, Section 5 reviews related work, and Section 6 concludes the paper and gives a brief description of our ongoing work and thoughts for the future.
+Section 3 demonstrates that U-ACKs cannot be forged as long as the underlying cryptographic primitives are secure.
+Section 4 considers possible applications of the protocol, and Section 5 discusses issues that would affect engineering of the protocol.
+In Section 6 we review related work, and Section 7 concludes the paper and gives a brief description of our ongoing work and thoughts for the future.